Dave Mikkelsen Award

 - Organizations that serve Chestermere youth ages 12 to 17, whose endeavors serve to support or enhance the social, educational, spiritual, or recreational development of youth and/or the community in Chestermere

-This award has been designed to recognize a variety of endeavors that serve to support the sustainable development of Chestermere youth including workshops, courses, post secondary education, physical education, capital projects, conferences, etc. Check back in fall/winter 2019 to apply!
+This award has been designed to recognize a variety of endeavors that serve to support the sustainable development of Chestermere youth including workshops, courses, post secondary education, physical education, capital projects, conferences, etc. Apply Now!

 Applying is easy.
-Fill in th application online or in person form.
+Fill in the application online or in person form.

 - Apply in person: At Chestermere City Hall (105 Marina Road) Monday to Friday (8:30 a.m. - 4:30 p.m.)